Our programs vary from year to year. Come see us in Cloud 212 (Ocean Campus) for more information on upcoming programs.

-To learn more about the program in Oaxaca for summer 2014, you can also click on the toolbar marked "Academics", "Itinerary", "Costs", etc. for further information on this program.
+To learn more about the previous program offered during Summer 2015, which will be similar to next year's program, you can also click on the toolbar marked "Academics", "Itinerary", "Costs", etc. for further information.

 Summer Study in Paris:

-This summer CCSF will be offering an intensive French Language and Civilization Program as part of a consortium of California Community Colleges and Cal State Universites.
+This summer CCSF will be offering an intensive French Language and Civilization Program as part of a consortium of California Community Colleges.